mmehdiloo/WACM/README.md

 ## Appendix: Statistical testing (Li-test)

-After obtaining the summary statistics in `mincost.xlsx`, we perform a nonparametric test proposed by Li (1996): Fan and Ullah (1999) and Li et al. (2009), among others, offer refinements.
+To test the differences in minimum cost values, we employ a nonparametric test proposed by Li (1996).
+Fan and Ullah (1999) and Li et al. (2009), among others, offer refinements.
 This nonparametric test focuses on differences between entire distributions of two cost function estimates.

 The test is conducted using external software: